LeoniePhiline/axum-csrf-sync-pattern/README.md

 This crate uses no `unsafe` code.

 The layer and middleware functionality is tested.
-View the the module source code to learn more.
+View the module source code to learn more.

 ## Usage